Top 10 Royal Caribbean Harmony of the Seas hidden secrets

 Have you heard about Royal Caribbean's RFID bracelets that work just like a SeaPass card, but with far greater convenience?
 You might see some guests wearing them on Harmony of the Seas and wonder how to get one for yourself.

-There is just one place onboard to get a WOWband, and that would be Guest Services on the Royal Promenade.
+If you want to get a WOWband, head over to Guest Services on the Royal Promenade.
 At any point in your cruise, go there and ask to purchase one (or more).
 There are 4 colors, although the colors are tied to your muster station, so you will be limited by that requirement as to which colors you can use.

 6. The secret to going faster on the water slides